 The proposal should include a market study that demonstrates a positive impact on the community.
-Distance to public transit, high quality schools, grocery stores, parks, services, and other amenities should be evidenced.
+Distance to public transit (or how transportation needs will be addressed), high quality schools, grocery stores, parks, services, and other amenities should be evidenced.
 How the development will address health and education disparities, increase access to opportunity, and build a stronger community through an investment in the neighborhood should be detailed, especially to Tarrant County residents that have been negatively impacted in the past due to inequity.